-For many years the brewery was a major source of employment in the area.
-I myself spent a few years at the Coverly Fields depot at the bottom of Deal Street in the early 70’s.
+For many years the brewery was a major employer in the area.
+I spent a few years there at the Coverly Fields depot in the early 70’s.
 It was around that time that they built the 24 hour bottling plant on the opposite side of the road to the original Black Eagle Brewery.
-If I remember rightly, this was to be used for ‘Tuborg’ lager.
+It was to be used for ‘Tuborg’ lager.

 At the other end of the Lane, going towards the old brewery and Spitalfields it is always buzzing as the new artistic types have staked a claim there.
 If you like crowds and the pushing and shoving of a bustling market then Brick Lane on a Sunday is for you.
 If you get there early enough you could even combine it with a trip to Columbia Road flower market which is only a few minutes walk away.